 Likewise, if an uploader has blocked their YouTube video in the US but made it available in the UK, ProxMate can’t unblock it.

-On any proxy server (not just ProxMate) your web traffic, including any passwords submitted, could in theory be captured and analyzed by the proxy operator(s).
+On any proxy server your web traffic, including any passwords submitted, could in theory be captured and analyzed by the proxy operator(s).
 For this reason, passwords to online services (such as webmail) should always be exchanged over a secured connection, such as SSL, when using a proxy.

-For best security, don’t log onto websites requiring a password when using an unknown proxy – ProxMate has a simple on/off button so you can easily disable it (which reverts you back to normal safe browsing) when you have finished using the supported websites.
+For best security, don’t log onto websites requiring a password when using an unknown proxy – you can easily disable ProxMate from its menu (click its icon in the menubar) to revert back to normal safe browsing when you have finished using the supported websites.